KHEngineering/RoboRio/faq/roborio.md

 ---

-##How do I access the RoboRio WebServer settings?
+##How do I access the RoboRio WebServer?

 Simply navigate to any of the RoboRios IP address from any computer on the same network. i.e http://10.xx.xx.2 over ethernet, or http://172.22.11.2 when using the USB cable.